blacksnowmartin/Project-M/Spleeter/Spleeter.md

 If you want to integrate this into a larger pipeline (Flask app, CLI tool, etc.), I can help modularize or package it.

 Let me know if you want a version using **Demucs** or if GPU support matters to you.

+Figure out on how the GUI will look like.